-Here are some of my recent and current research and teaching-related activities.
+Here are some of my recent and current research, teaching, and outreach activities.
 Many of them took place in Bosnia-Herzegovina since I am from there and travel back frequently.

 I was selected to be a Fulbright Specialist for a period of three years starting in 2020.